semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 ## Run historical scans

-You can enable historical scanning for all of your future secret scans or run a dedicated CI job for one-time scans.
+You can enable historical scanning for your full scans or run a dedicated CI job for one-time scans.
 By default, historical scans display **valid, leaked secrets** to ensure a high true positive rate.
+Historical scans do **not** run on diff scans.

 ### Prerequisites

 - **CLI tool**: Historical scanning requires at least Semgrep **v1.65.0**.
 See [Update](/update/) for instructions.
 - **Single-tenant Semgrep Cloud Platform (SCP)**: Reach out to your TAM to ensure your instance is up-to-date.

-### Enable historical scanning for all Secrets scans
+### Enable historical scanning for full Secrets scans

 :::tip
 If possible, [test historical scans locally](#run-a-local-test-scan) to create a benchmark of performance and scan times before adding historical scans to your formal security process.